Generic Name: Dorzolamide hydrochloride

-Dorzolamide hydrochloride ophthalmic solution is indicated in the treatment of elevated intraocular pressure in patients with ocular hypertension or open-angle glaucoma.
+Dorzolamide hydrochloride ophthalmic Solution, USP is indicated in the treatment of elevated intraocular pressure in patients with ocular hypertension or open-angle glaucoma.

-The dose is one drop of Dorzolamide hydrochloride ophthalmic solution in the affected eye(s) three times daily.
-Dorzolamide hydrochloride ophthalmic solution may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
+The dose is one drop of Dorzolamide hydrochloride ophthalmic Solution in the affected eye(s) three times daily.
+Dorzolamide hydrochloride may be used concomitantly with other topical ophthalmic drug products to lower intraocular pressure.
 If more than one topical ophthalmic drug is being used, the drugs should be administered at least five minutes apart.

 Solution containing 20 mg/mL Dorzolamide (22.3 mg of Dorzolamide hydrochloride).

-Dorzolamide hydrochloride ophthalmic solution contains Dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
-Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of Dorzolamide hydrochloride ophthalmic solution.
+Dorzolamide hydrochloride contains Dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
+Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of Dorzolamide hydrochloride.
 Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
-Sensitization may recur when a sulfonamide is readministered irrespective of the route of administration.
+Sensitization may recur when a sulfonamide is re-administered irrespective of the route of administration.
 If signs of serious reactions or hypersensitivity occur, discontinue the use of this preparation [see Contraindications (4) and Patient Counseling Information (17.3)].

 There have been reports of bacterial keratitis associated with the use of multiple-dose containers of topical ophthalmic products.
 These containers had been inadvertently contaminated by patients who, in most cases, had a concurrent corneal disease or a disruption of the ocular epithelial surface.

-In clinical studies, local ocular adverse effects, primarily conjunctivitis and lid reactions, were reported with chronic administration of Dorzolamide hydrochloride ophthalmic solution.
+In clinical studies, local ocular adverse effects, primarily conjunctivitis and lid reactions, were reported with chronic administration of Dorzolamide hydrochloride.
 Many of these reactions had the clinical appearance and course of an allergic-type reaction that resolved upon discontinuation of drug therapy.
-If such reactions are observed, Dorzolamide hydrochloride ophthalmic solution should be discontinued and the patient evaluated before considering restarting the drug [see Adverse Reactions (6)].
+If such reactions are observed, Dorzolamide hydrochloride should be discontinued and the patient evaluated before considering restarting the drug [see Adverse Reactions (6)].

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Controlled clinical trials: The most frequent adverse reactions associated with Dorzolamide hydrochloride ophthalmic solution were ocular burning, stinging, or discomfort immediately following ocular administration (approximately one-third of patients).
+The most frequent adverse reactions associated with Dorzolamide hydrochloride were ocular burning, stinging, or discomfort immediately following ocular administration (approximately one-third of patients).
 Approximately one-quarter of patients noted a bitter taste following administration.
-Superficial punctate keratitis occurred in 10 to 15% of patients and signs and symptomsof ocular allergic reaction in approximately 10%.
+Superficial punctate keratitis occurred in 10 to 15% of patients and signs and symptoms of ocular allergic reaction in approximately 10%.
 Reactions occurring in approximately 1 to 5% of patients were conjunctivitis and lid reactions [see Warnings and Precautions (5.5)], blurred vision, eye redness, tearing, dryness, and photophobia.
 Other ocular reactions and systemic reactions were reported infrequently, including headache, nausea, asthenia/fatigue; and, rarely, skin rashes, urolithiasis, and iridocyclitis.

-In a 3-month, double-masked, active-treatment-controlled, multicenter study in pediatric patients, the adverse reactions profile of Dorzolamide hydrochloride ophthalmic solution was comparable to that seen in adult patients.
+In a 3-month, double-masked, active-treatment-controlled, multicenter study in pediatric patients, the adverse reactions profile of Dorzolamide hydrochloride was comparable to that seen in adult patients.

-There is a potential for an additive effect on the known systemic effects of carbonic anhydrase inhibition in patients receiving an oral carbonic anhydrase inhibitor and Dorzolamide hydrochloride ophthalmic solution.
-The concomitant administration of Dorzolamide hydrochloride ophthalmic solution and oral carbonic anhydrase inhibitors is not recommended.
+There is a potential for an additive effect on the known systemic effects of carbonic anhydrase inhibition in patients receiving an oral carbonic anhydrase inhibitor and Dorzolamide hydrochloride.
+The concomitant administration of Dorzolamide hydrochloride and oral carbonic anhydrase inhibitors is not recommended.

 Although acid-base and electrolyte disturbances were not reported in the clinical trials with Dorzolamide hydrochloride ophthalmic solution, these disturbances have been reported with oral carbonic anhydrase inhibitors and have, in some instances, resulted in drug interactions (e.g., toxicity associated with high-dose salicylate therapy).
-Therefore, the potential for such drug interactions should be considered in patients receiving Dorzolamide hydrochloride ophthalmic solution.
+Therefore, the potential for such drug interactions should be considered in patients receiving Dorzolamide hydrochloride.

-Teratogenic Effects.
-Pregnancy Category C. Developmental toxicity studies with Dorzolamide hydrochloride in rabbits at oral doses of ≥ 2.5 mg/kg/day revealed malformations of the vertebral bodies.
+Developmental toxicity studies with Dorzolamide hydrochloride in rabbits at oral doses of ≥ 2.5 mg/kg/day revealed malformations of the vertebral bodies.
 These malformations occurred at doses that caused metabolic acidosis with decreased body weight gain in dams and decreased fetal weights.
 No treatment-related malformations were seen at 1 mg/kg/day.
 These doses represent estimated plasma Cmax levels in rabbits, 37 and 15 times higher than the lower limit of detection in human plasma following ocular administration, respectively.

 There are no adequate and well-controlled studies in pregnant women.
-Dorzolamide hydrochloride ophthalmic solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Dorzolamide hydrochloride should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Dorzolamide hydrochloride ophthalmic solution, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Dorzolamide hydrochloride, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness of Dorzolamide hydrochloride ophthalmic solution have been demonstrated in pediatric patients in a 3-month, multicenter, double-masked, active-treatment-controlled trial.
+Safety and effectiveness of Dorzolamide hydrochloride have been demonstrated in pediatric patients in a 3-month, multicenter, double-masked, active-treatment-controlled trial.